ErwanLbp/egym-test/README.md

 ============================
 === FILES IN THE ARCHIVE ===
 ============================
-* The jar with the sources and the compiled classes	: egym-test-erwan-le-batard-poles.jar
+* The jar with the sources, the compiled classes and tests classes	: egym-test-erwan-le-batard-poles.jar
 * The folder with the javadoc 										: egym-test-erwan-le-batard-poles-javadoc/
 * The folter with the Tests Coverage Report							: test-coverage-report/
 * The folter with the tests results									: test-results/